 with Roberto Olivardia, Ph.D.

-Dr. Roberto Olivardia is a Clinical Psychologist and Lecturer in Psychology in the Department of Psychiatry at Harvard Medical School.
-He maintains a private practice in Lexington, MA where he specializes in the treatment of ADHD, Obsessive-Compulsive Disorder (OCD), Body Dysmorphic Disorder (BDD) and eating disorders.
-He has appeared in publications such as TIME, GQ, and Rolling Stone, and has been featured on Good Morning America, CNN, and VH1.
-He has spoken on numerous webinars and presents at many talks and conferences around the country.
-He currently serves on the Professional Advisory Boards for CHADD, ADDA and the National Association for Males with Eating Disorders.
-He is also on the Scientific Advisory Board for ADDitude, as well as a Featured Expert on Understood.org.
+Dr. Roberto Olivardia is a Clinical Psychologist, Lecturer in Psychology in the Department of Psychiatry at Harvard Medical School, and Clinical Associate at McLean Hospital.
+He maintains a private psychotherapy practice in Lexington, Massachusetts, where he specializes in the treatment of ADHD, OCD, and Body Dysmorphic Disorder (BDD).
+He is an internationally recognized expert in eating disorders and body image problems in boys and men.
+He has appeared in publications such as TIME, GQ, and Rolling Stone, and has been featured on Good Morning America, EXTRA, CBS This Morning, CNN, and VH1.
+He has spoken on numerous radio and webinar shows and presents at many talks and conferences around the country.
+He currently sits on the Scientific Advisory Board for ADDitude Magazine and serves on the Professional Advisory Boards for Children and Adults with ADHD (CHADD), the Attention Deficit Disorder Association (ADDA) and the National Association for Males with Eating Disorders.
+He is an active member of Decoding Dyslexia-Massachusetts, an advocacy group promoting the needs of individuals with Dyslexia.